 Aamir Khan’s transformation journey for Dangal took social media by storm last week.
 Turns out the movie has more fitness goals to offer to the world.
 The Dangal girls underwent 9 months of training to portray professional wrestlers on screen.
 Putting in 6 days a week of rigorous workout is no joke.
 This kind of commitment toward their debut movie sure makes us believe Aamir’s vibes rubbed off on them pretty well.

-In fact all actors at some point in the process injured themselves severely.
-In this era of biopics, a lot more fitness inspiration coming our way as we see people push their physical limits further and further away.
+In fact, all actors at some point in the process injured themselves severely.
+In this era of biopics, there is a lot more fitness inspiration coming our way as we see people push their physical limits further and further away.

-An inspirational video that throws light to the struggle certain actors go through for their respective roles, also makes us think “If they can do it, why cant we”
+An inspirational video that throws light on the struggle certain actors go through for their respective roles, also makes us think “If they can do it, why can’t we”